Product placement on TV

-Ofcom is responsible for the rules governing product placement, including what can and can't be shown on TV screens.
+Ofcom is responsible for the rules on product placement, including what can and can't be shown on TV screens.

 The following gives an overview of these rules and explains how you can tell whether a programme contains product placement.

 What is product placement?

 Product placement is when a company pays a TV channel or a programme-maker to include its products or brands in a programme.

 - a fashion company might pay for a presenter to wear its clothes during a programme

 - a car manufacturer might pay for a character to mention one of its cars in a scene in a drama

 Product placement in films and international programmes (such as US drama series) has been allowed on UK television for many years.